vanvoorden/Trivially-Identical-Sample/.github/README.md

 It’s almost 100 lines of code, but it’s not very complicated work.
 Let’s quickly look through to see what is happening:

 * We construct `SortedOrders` with an array of `Order` models and a `String` we use to search and filter these models.
-* Our `SortedOrders` dynamic property wrapper returns an `Array` of filtered and sorted `Order` models as a `wrappedValue`.
+* Our `SortedOrders` dynamic property wrapper returns an `Array` of filtered and sorted `Order` models from `SortedOrders.Storage` as a `wrappedValue`.
 * Our `SortedOrders` wrapper exposes a `State` variable that controls the sort order of our `wrappedValue`.
 Our default value with be `forward` sorting on `creationDate`.
-* Our `SortedOrders` wrapper implements `update` and forwards its current values through to a `SortedOrders.Storage` reference.
+* Our `SortedOrders` wrapper implements `update` and forwards its current values through to `SortedOrders.Storage`.
 We also add an `OSSignposter` here for our performance measurements.

 Let’s look closer at `SortedOrders.Storage`:

 * Our `update(orders:searchText:sortOrder:)` method passes these values to a `shouldUpdateOutput(orders:searchText:sortOrder:)` method.
 This returns `true` to indicate we should compute a new `output` value.
 * Our `wrappedValue` returns our computed `output`.
 Because `DynamicProperty` will call `update` *before* our view `body` is computed our `output` should have already been computed.
 We will crash with `fatalError` for now to indicate this is being used outside of a traditional SwiftUI lifecycle.

 Let’s take a closer look at the `shouldUpdateOutput(orders:searchText:sortOrder:)` method.
 We start by testing if our current `output` is `nil`.
-If we have never computed an `output` then we return `true` to indicate we must compute one.
+If we have never computed an `output` then we return `true` to indicate we must compute a new one.
 If we do have a computed `output`, we test the `orders` value called from `update` against the *previous* `orders` value at the time we computed our last `output` value.
 If these values are *not* equal by value equality we return true to indicate we must compute a new `output`.
 Remember: this is a `O(n)` operation that potentially visits *every* data model element in our `Array`.

 Let’s refactor our `OrdersTable` view component to use this new memoized dynamic property.